avish-attri/Data-Analyst-Job-Analysis/readme.md

 ## Insights

 ### Highest Paying Skills:

-1. Skills like Scala, Databricks, Neo4j, and GDPR command the highest median salaries—above $150K.
+1. Specialized tools like dplyr, Bitbucket, GitLab, and Solidity command the highest pay, with median salaries close to $190K–$200K.

-2. Many high-paying skills are less common and more specialized (e.g., Neo4j for graph DBs, GDPR for compliance).
+2. Cutting-edge technologies such as Hugging Face and MXNet also pay strongly, reflecting demand in AI/ML.

-3. Tools like PostgreSQL, MySQL, and Linux also rank high, blending backend + dev skills.
+3. Backend and cloud-related tools (Couchbase, Cassandra, VMware) provide lucrative opportunities for Analysts moving into technical niches.

 ### Most Popular Skills:

-1. Spark, Power BI, and Tableau top the popularity chart, though they don’t rank high in pay.
+1. Python, Tableau, and R lead in popularity, showing they are core Analyst skills.

-2. Widely used tools like Excel, SQL, and Python are essential but not top-paying.
+2. SQL (server + SQL) remains widely required, underlining its foundational role.

-3. AWS and Oracle appear as popular cloud/database tools but with relatively lower pay.
+3. Business tools like Excel, Power BI, and PowerPoint are highly common but offer lower salary growth compared to specialized tech skills.

 ## 4. What is the Most Optimal Skill to Learn for Data Analysts?